-The Company's Board and Director development program aims to raise the quality of its Board operations to a higher level.
+The Company's Board and Director development program aims to raise the quality of Board operations to a higher level.
 This includes orientation, training, continuing education, committee assignments and Board evaluations for improvements, among others.
 Directors are given a formal Board Director performance expectations list which provides a common ground for their individual performance.

-Board orientation focuses on knowing the Company's unique aspects such as its history, operations, product, Board policies, etc. Directors are provided with an orientation kit of compiled reading and video materials intended to serve as a useful tool and ready reference resource for the Board's work and duties during the year.
-They are encouraged to visit the Company's mine sites to gain a closer understanding of mining operations and ongoing Corporate Social Responsibility (CSR) projects.
+Board orientation focuses on knowing the Company's unique aspects such as its history, operations, product.
+Board policies, etc. Directors are provided with an orientation kit of compiled reading and video materials intended to serve as a useful tool and ready reference resource for the Board's work and duties during the year.
+They are encouraged to visit the Company's mine sites to gain a closer understanding of the current business operations and ongoing community projects.

-Board Directors have subjected themselves to formal self-assessments of their skills and expertise, including identification of development areas of interest to enhance their qualifications and effectiveness as Directors.
-Training varies upon each director's requirements, quality and relevance of the training available.
-During the year, Directors including senior management participated in the parent company's group-wide internal seminars on leadership, strategic partnership, cross-cultural competences and economic briefing.
-They are periodically provided with reference materials on global best practices, ERM and other relevant subjects for their continuing education.
-The Company encourages enrollment of its Directors in external courses and seminars, ICD's Professional Directorship Program and subsequently supports membership in ICD.
+Training involves participation of Directors including senior management in its parent company's group-wide seminars on leadership, strategic partnership, cross-cultural competences and economic briefing.
+Directors are periodically provided with reference reading on global best practices, ERM and other relevant subjects as part of their continuing education.
+The Company encourages enrollment of its Directors in ICD's Professional Directorship Program and supports membership in said organization.